A political committee is exempt from registering and reporting activities if its sole purpose is either:

 Where to Submit Reports

-Campaign reports are filed with the PDC, and there are online filing options for all reports.
-The PDC provides free software to candidates that may be be used to register the campaign and report contributions and expenditures.
+Campaign reports must be filed electronically with the PDC.
+The PDC provides free software to candidates that may be be used to report contributions and expenditures.

 Send questions to the PDC's online help desk.